elyseronzier/elyseronzier.github.io/_posts/2021-09-10-Beep-Linux-HacktheBox.md

 The results are quite abundant here.
 But what immediately stands out, is Apache running on port 80.
 Additionally, what could be another way in, is the ssh service on port 22.

 We can check out the https website in our browser.
 It looks like a redirect of port 443.
-And shows up a login page provided by Elastix.
+And shows us a login page provided by Elastix.

 ''*Elastix is an unified communications server software that brings together IP PBX, email, IM, faxing and collaboration functionality.
 It has a Web interface and includes capabilities such as a call center software with predictive dialing.*''